eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/xml_configuration.rst

 **HistoryQoS**

-It controls the behavior of *Fast RTPS* when the value of an instance changes before it is finally communicated to some of its existing DataReader entities.
+It controls the behavior of *Fast DDS* when the value of an instance changes before it is finally communicated to some of its existing DataReader entities.

 +-------------+------------------------+---------------------+--------------------+